TADSTech/sales-scope/README.md

 ## 👤 Author

-Built by Michael — Math & Tech Enthusiast, University of Lagos.
+Built by Michael(TADS), Math & Tech Enthusiast, University of Lagos.
 Passionate about **data science, actuarial models, and full-stack apps**.